 That in turn seemed to become “Treat the Bible like any other book.”
 Period.

 And that now seems to be becoming “Treat the Bible like any other book because it is like any other book.”
-How else can we explain the approach that says yes, the Bible has errors, but that’s okay because that’s how errant people wrote other books in those days, so we don’t count those as errors, and we shouldn’t find it problematic to see them in the Bible?
+How else can we explain the approach that says yes, the Bible has errors, but that’s okay because that’s how errant people wrote other books in those days, so we do not count those as errors, and we should not find it problematic to see them in the Bible?

 How is this not a betrayal of the Bible?

 This census first took place while Quirinius was governing Syria.

 This refers to the census that drew Joseph and Mary to Bethlehem, where Jesus was born.
 This is supposed to be a problem, because everyone knows that Quirinius did not begin to govern Syria until AD 6, which is too late to be before the birth of Jesus.